nfragav/showgify.js/docs/api_documentation.md

 ### Description

-Retrieve the next GIF that will be displayed by the slider.
-The slider will show the gif in 10 seconds or less.
+Fetch the name of the current GIF being displayed by the HTML file.
+Used mainly at `display/app.js` to know the name of the file at `display/assets/displayed/`

 ### Response
+- **Content-Type:** `text/html`
+- **Body:** The name of the currently displayed GIF file.

+## `GET /previous`

+### Description

+Make the `display/index.html` file display previous GIF in the folder `display/assets/gifs/`.
+It returns the binary of the GIF file.
+The slider will show the GIF in 10 seconds or less.

+### Response:

 - **Content-Type:** `image/gif`
-- **Body:** The binary data of the next GIF image.
+- **Body:** The binary data of the previous GIF image from the folder `display/assets/gifs/`.

 ## `GET /next`

 ### Description

-Fetch the name of the currently displayed GIF.
-Used mainly by `/display/app.js` script.
+Make the `display/index.html` file display next GIF in the folder `display/assets/gifs/`.
+It returns the binary of the GIF file.
+The slider will show the GIF in 10 seconds or less.

 ### Response:

-- **Content-Type:** `text/html`
+- **Content-Type:** `image/gif`
-- **Body:** The name of the current GIF as a plain text string.
+- **Body:** The binary data of the next GIF image from the folder `display/assets/gifs/`.